School of Veterinary Medicine at UMES

 Is the SVM accredited?

-• Approvals have been received for the creation of a UMES School of Veterinary Medicine from the Maryland Higher Education Commission in January 2024 and the University System of Maryland Board of Regents in December 2023.
+• Both the Maryland Higher Education Commission (in January 2024) and the University System of Maryland Board of Regents (in December 2023) approved the creation of a UMES School of Veterinary Medicine.

-• The program will be accredited by the American Veterinary Medicine Association-Council on Education.
-In May 2023, UMES initiated the accreditation process by writing to the COE requesting a consultative site visit, which is scheduled for July 2024.
-The timing of the specific key follow up actions will become known in due course.
+• The DVM program is going through the accreditation process by the American Veterinary Medical Association (AVMA) Council on Education (COE).
+UMES initiated the accreditation process in May 2023 by writing to the COE requesting a consultative site visit, which was conducted in July 2024.
+A comprehensive site visit request has also been granted with a visit expected to be scheduled for summer 2026.
+The timing of the specific key follow-up actions will become more known in due course.

 What is the timeline on the school’s opening?